Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 - [TAB] Toggle HUD Elements

 # Gun
+{{% notice important %}}
+Replace me with weapon concept art
+{{% /notice %}}

+The distinctive feature of the player's weapon will be its ability to adjust its own muzzle angle to affect the characteristics of the shots that are fired.

+Gun Muzzle Modes:
+- Narrow:
+	- Low FireRate
+	- High Damage
+	- Perfect Accuracy
+	- Very fast projectile speed (Near hitscan)
+- Using the Mousewheel, the player can smoothly transition between the two modes.
+- Wide:
+	- High FireRate
+	- Low Damage
+	- Spreadshot Accuracy
+	- Slower projectile speed

+The projectiles the player fire will not be hitscan.
+Each individual bullet will have velocity and have flight time between the gun to the target.
+The projectiles will be colored based on the amount of damage they deal.

-# Sword
+# Slice Shot
-When the player swings their sword, The relative velocity of the camera should determine the angle the sword swings at.
-I.E(If the player is rotating their camera to the right with no vertical movement, the sword should swing flat horizontally to the right // If the camera is rotating upwards towards the sky and also to the right, the Sword should swing at a near 45degree angle following that path)
+The relative velocity of the camera should determine the angle of the slice.
+I.E(If the player is rotating their camera to the right with no vertical movement, the slice should be flat horizontally // If the camera is rotating upwards towards the sky and also to the right, the Sword should swing at a near 45degree angle following that path)

-The slash of the sword will be instant and act as a wide angle hitscan weapon.
+The slice shot is a short-range wide angle hitscan weapon.
 Most enemies caught in the path of the sword will be cut cleanly and instantly have their hurtbox collisions disabled.

-The sword will be very strong but it will have some drawbacks:
+The Slice Shot will be very strong but it will have some major drawbacks:
-1. It will have a short cooldown between swings (Swarms of enemies will still overwhelm the player)
+1. It will have a short cooldown between shots (Swarms of enemies will still overwhelm the player)
-2. The cooldown between swings will prevent the player from firing their gun as well.
+2. The cooldown between shots will prevent the player from firing their gun.
-3. Some enemies will be resistant to the instant-kill affect.
+3. Some enemies will be resistant to the instant-kill effect.
 (I'll have a specific color represent armor and teach player through gameplay that the sword can't attack through it no matter what.
 Maybe give tougher enemies on later levels bits of armor the player would have to slice around?)

 ## Enemy List